-This change in the stored procedure reduced the runtime from 6 hours to a few minutes.
+The stored procedure modification significantly decreased the runtime from six hours to just a few minutes.

 I trust I have presented you with an additional instrument to aid performance optimization.
 Occasionally, a slight alteration can bring about a significant enhancement.
 Before devising the MAPS Architecture concept, I spent numerous hours attempting to comprehend the difficulty that the stored procedure aimed to rectify.
 Regrettably, due to the code’s lack of specifications or documentation, I eventually had to concede defeat.